j-greig/greig/_posts/2014-11-30-finding-your-purpose.md

 title: Why, the three letter word that could change your life
 date: 2014-11-30T12:32:47+00:00

 excerpt: '<p><span>Feeling a little lost, lacking in direction, or unsure of what to do next with your career?
-Here are some ideas for finding your purpose.</span></p>'layout: post
+Here are some ideas for finding your purpose.</span></p>'
+layout: post
 permalink: /finding-your-purpose/
 categories:
   - Popular